PJIceskull/PI_Fieldtrip/readme.md

 <!-- List core webpages and briefly describe the page of them.
 Include intractable features for the web app. -->

+### Home

+The home page will act as an introduction to the site.
+From updates about our newsletters, to briefly discussing the new web theme of the month.
+There will also be popular stories listed here, and a brief welcome at the top for any user that visits the site.

+### About

+The about page will discuss how the website came to be developed, as well as discuss the creators ambitions for the site and personalities briefly.

 ### News

 This page will show The most recent or popular news articles that users can click on to read more information.